 “It’s a very complicated drink,” said Neil C. Da Costa, Ph.D., an expert on the chemical analysis of flavors at International Flavors & Fragrances, Inc. “It covers almost the entire range of human taste sensations—sweet, salty, sour and umami or savory—but not bitter.”

 Da Costa has a few tips on how to get the most out of the perfect Bloody, including using inexpensive vodka, splurging on real tomato juice and using lots of ice, which “helps to slow down the chemical reactions involving acids in tomato juice and other ingredients that degrade the taste.”
-Check out more of his tips and get the recipe.

 Japan is known for a unique kind of creativity when it comes to food and mixology.
 Bartenders are willing to go the extra step to get each element of a cocktail to work in harmony, and this Rum Martinez from Japanese bartender Takumi Watanabe proves it.
 Toasted wood chips, digital smoke infusers and 23-year-old rum give a combination of maraschino liqueur and vermouth a boost—but it’s not an easy process.
-Get the recipe.

 At first glance, this recipe may not seem that hard.
 Sure, it has more ingredients than usual, including cream and egg white.
 And the instructions are pretty basic: Dry shake.
 Add ice.
 Shake again.
 Strain.

 What gets a bit lost in translation is how long and hard you actually have to shake the Ramos Gin Fizz in order to get the consistency just right.
 As any New Orleans bartender worth his or her snuff would know, it takes some major elbow grease to churn these out day after day.
 Let this be a lesson to home bartenders hoping to master this frothy concoction: Shake it until you can shake no more.